ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_watchdog/uz_watchdog.rst

 ===============

 The main goal of the Watch Dog Timer (WDT) is to detect real-time violations, e.g. if the control routine on the R5 takes longer than the available control period.
 In this case an interrupt is thrown that can be handled in the PS and PL.

-Component based on the Xilinx AXI Watchdog Timer (WDT) IP-core [#PG128]_:
+- based on the Xilinx AXI Watchdog Timer (WDT) IP-core [#PG128]_
 - 32-bit slave device on a AXI4-Lite interface
 - Window watchdog feature with programmable open and close windows
 - Additional features for better controllability such as Second Sequence Timer and Fail Counter